 WHERE YOU WANT.
 WHEN YOU WANT.
 NO COMPROMISE.

-Regulus Orbital is designed for a typical mission of placing 25 kg to 550 km sun-synchronous orbit but can service a range of missions with payload capacity up to 57 kg with no fixed ground infrastructure.
+Regulus Orbital is designed for a typical mission of placing 25 kg to 550 km sun-synchronous orbit but can service a range of missions with payload capacity up to 57 kg.

 HIGH ALTITUDE PLATFORM SUPPORTS A RANGE OF MISSIONS

 Hot air aerostats are uniquely capable as robust platforms for heavy lift operations at high altitudes, enabling numerous missions aside from launch.
 Our autonomous, controlled environment, modular payload system can carry up to 8,000 lbs to 60,000 feet or up to 51,000 lbs at lower altitudes.
 Typical missions include high-altitude loiter, remote glider delivery, emergency extract, experimental drop-testing, and drone hub operations.
 Moreover, multiple Regulus platforms can work together for communication relays, radar platforms, and point-to-point controlled tests at altitude.
 Explore more on our Mission Profiles page.